carbon-language/carbon-lang/llvm/utils/gn/README.rst

    build directory, it can have any name, and you can have as many as you want, each with different build settings).

 #.
-Run e.g. `ninja -C out/gn check-lld` to build all prerequisites for and
+Run e.g. `ninja -C out/gn llvm-undname` to build all prerequisites for and
-   run the LLD tests.
+   including the Microsoft symbol name pretty printing tool llvm-undname.

 By default, you get a release build with assertions enabled that targets the host arch.
 You can set various build options by editing `out/gn/args.gn`,